pierrediedhiou/cybersecurity-journey/glossary.md

 an application relies on code, updates or data it assumes are safe without verifying their authenticity, integrity or origin.
 Includes supply chain attacks and insecure deserialization
+- **Social Engineering** — A manipulation technique that exploits human psychology rather than technical flaws to gain unauthorized access.
+Designed to appear trustworthy and trigger emotional responses like urgency, fear or curiosity
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to